AydenB/mkdocs/docs/how-to/Receive Right.md

 - Discuss the best timing for sending purchase orders to Receive Right with the purchasing team.
 - Consider sending them at the end of each night for efficient processing.

+## FAQ
+Automatically closing Back Orders is in development

+Partials orders will need to be edited to fix the qty of the order to match qty shipped

+To delete a PO batch, use a 5 to get into the batch.
+Press enter until you get to the display scan details.
+From there you can &lt;F11&gt; to delete.